-January 22, 2013, Posted by admin in Food & Groceries, Italia, News, Notes, Palermo, Sicilia, Tourist Attractions & Destinations, Travel & Tourism
+January 22, 2013, Food & Groceries, Italia, News, Notes, Palermo, Sicilia, Tourist Attractions & Destinations, Travel & Tourism

 A tour of the noisy Palermo market resembles a visit to an Oriental bazaar.
 Here you can have all senses are battered by crowding, shouting and strange sights and odours as a reminder of Sicily’s historical ties with the Arab world and the proximity to North Africa.